adrhill/julia-ml-course/website/profiling.md

   a function is going to encounter before actually running the code.
   We will see how to fix these using Cthulhu.jl at the end of this lecture.

-### Importance of type inference
+## Importance of type inference
-Let's take a look at a [second example from ProfileView.jl](https://github.com/timholy/ProfileView.jl) to highlight the importance of type inference:
+Let's take a look at a second example ([taken from ProfileView.jl](https://github.com/timholy/ProfileView.jl)) to highlight the importance of type inference:

 ```julia